Bubacar Djaló

-Bubacar Boi Djaló (born 2 February 1997) is a professional footballer who plays as a defensive midfielder for Serbian club Radnički Niš.
+Bubacar Boi Djaló (born 2 February 1997) is a professional footballer who plays as a defensive midfielder for Liga 3 club Paços de Ferreira.
 Born in Guinea-Bissau, he has represented Portugal at junior international levels.

 Career

 Sporting B

 On 9 December 2015, Djaló made his professional debut with Sporting B in a 2015–16 Segunda Liga match against Desportivo das Aves coming on as a substitute for Daniel Podence.

 HJK

 In December 2019 it was confirmed that Djaló had joined Finnish Veikkausliiga club, HJK in Helsinki, from the 2020 season, signing a one-year deal with an option for two further years.
 On 26 January 2022, his contract with HJK was terminated by mutual consent.

 Rochester NY

 On 7 February 2022, Djaló moved to the United States and signed with Rochester NY.

 FC Lahti

 On 27 January 2023, Djaló returned to Finland and signed a one-year contract with Lahti.
 On 5 October 2023, Lahti exercised their option and Djaló's contract was extended for the 2024 Veikkausliiga season.
 Djalo was named The Best Player of The Season of FC Lahti in 2023.